aws-samples/aws-iot-workshop/README.md

 ### Step 4:
 For Windows to recognise the ESP32 device we need to install applicable drivers.

-Before we plug your ESP32 device board in, we need to install drivers so that your OS knows how to communicate with it.

 Download and install the drivers from this location: https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip

 >**Note:** The installation file is usually named CP210xVCPInstaller_x64.exe